frappe/caffeination/README.md

 This project has only one goal: **Speedup Frappe ecosystem by approximately by 2x.**

 Approximately, this boils down to:
-- Setup a good benchmark suite consisting benchmarks ranging from microbenchmarks to realistic traces.
+- Set up a good benchmark suite ranging from microbenchmarks to realistic traces.
 - Remove unnecessary overheads wherever possible.
 Every 0.1% on critical path counts.
 - Make deployments resource efficient by tuning various knobs.